owickstrom/wickstrom.tech/src/posts/2024-08-12-a-flexible-minimalist-neovim.md

 One that I understand.
 Joran Dirk Greef talks about two different types of artists, [sculptors and painters](https://www.youtube.com/watch?v=w3WYdYyjek4&ab_channel=TigerBeetle), and this is an exercise in painting.

-More concretly, my main goals are:
+More concretely, my main goals are:

 Plugins